 Government Ministers are appointed by the Monarch upon the nomination of the Prime Minister.
 Each minister – with the exception of the Secretary-General, who functions as a “one-man civil service” – heads a Government Ministry, of which there are eight:

-This Ministry is responsible for ensuring that no exiled persons or illegal items travel over the border, registering any new residents that arrive or are born in Austenasia, and keeping a regularly updated census of all subjects and residents of the Empire.
+This Ministry is responsible for encouraging the integration of new land claims and the communication of local authorities with the central government, registering any new residents that arrive or are born in Austenasia, and keeping a regularly updated census of all subjects and residents of the Empire.

 The Home Office also supervises the running both of the Environmental Agency and the State Intelligence Agency.

 This Ministry is responsible for the finances, government income and national expenditure of Austenasia.

 The Treasury has the responsibility of developing and executing the national finance policy, and prior to 2013 oversaw a system of tax collection.
 It was also minted a set of commemorative coins in 2018 to mark Austenasia’s tenth anniversary.

 This Ministry is responsible for maintaining diplomatic relations with other nations and for representing and promoting Austenasian interests internationally.